sacr1f1ce/KleinViT/main.md

 ### Approach A: Geometric Positional Encoding

-This is the simplest modification and a great starting point.
-Instead of modifying the attention mechanism itself, you just give the model information about the geometric coordinates.
+This is the simplest modification.
+Instead of modifying the attention mechanism itself, we just give the model information about the geometric coordinates.

 *   **Your New Input:**
-    1. Take your geometric coordinates `gi = (θi, φi)`.
+    1. Take the geometric coordinates `gi = (θi, φi)`.
     2. Convert them into a fixed-size vector.
 Since they are angles, a good way to do this is `[sin(θi), cos(θi), sin(φi), cos(φi)]`.
 This respects their circular nature.
     3. Project this small vector into the main embedding dimension D using a small learnable linear layer.
 Let's call this the `geometric_content_embedding`.
     4. Your final input token is: `token = patch_embedding + spatial_positional_embedding + geometric_content_embedding`

 ### Approach B: Topological Attention

-This is the core of your idea and is more powerful.
-Here, you directly modify the attention calculation.

 *   **Concept:** Modify the attention scores to incorporate a bias based on the Klein bottle distance between patches.
 *   **Implementation:**